 Report an Incident

-Who is protected by the Dignity Act?
+Who is protected by DASA?

-Q. What does the Dignity Act prohibit?
+What does DASA prohibit?

-What physical spaces are covered by the Dignity Act?
+What physical spaces are covered by DASA?

-The Liberty Central School District Code of Conduct includes the requirements of the Dignity for All Students Act.
-To this end, the district condemns and strictly prohibits all forms of discrimination and harassment including bullying, taunting or intimidation, against students by students and/or employees on school property, which includes school buses, school sponsored events such as extracurricular events or activities and, in certain circumstances, off-school-property/off school campus conduct, such as cyber-bullying, that is based on but not limited to a student’s actual or perceived race, weight, national origin, ethnicity, religion or religious practices, mental or physical abilities, sex, sexual orientation and/or gender identity.
+The district Code of Conduct includes the requirements of the Dignity for All Students Act.
+To this end, the district condemns and strictly prohibits all forms of discrimination and harassment including bullying, taunting or intimidation, against students by students and/or employees on school property, which includes school buses, school-sponsored events such as extracurricular events or activities and, in certain circumstances, off-school-property/off school campus conduct, such as cyber-bullying, that is based on but not limited to a student’s actual or perceived race, weight, national origin, ethnicity, religion or religious practices, mental or physical abilities, sex, sexual orientation and/or gender identity.

 To review the complete Code of Conduct, click here.
 For a printed copy, call the District Office at 845-292-6990.